root-foundation/root/README.md

 This means our tokenized economic instrument alone won’t be enough.
 Advancement in a single feature alone will accomplish almost _nothing_.
 In addition to the instrument of tokens, we will also need to create all other instruments (governance, legal, social, etc.), _and_ advance our stories (towards unity), _and_ build technology (superintelligence).
 And importantly, they must be advanced _together_ to eliminate imbalance.

 Tackling these separately would be a blunder.
-We believe this can _only_ be realized through a _single_ system that advances everything together — as _one_.
+We believe this can _only_ be realized through a _single_ system that advances everything together — as _one_, because advancing these separately will cause imbalance.

 ## Foundation

+Unity story is the core of this.

+We believe humanity evolves towards unity.

+Convergence is a manifestation of this even more fundamental phemonon in the context of activities.

+Artificial intelligence acceleratingly makes our activities more complex and more similar — converging towards a highly complex, singular activity.

+It is because all of our activities increasingly become similar, we can now serve all human activity with a single expression.
+AI has created a higher complexity activity Given this opportunity,

+In fact, it would be an error to only focus on the economic system given the existence of a solution that can work for all systems...

+- Not just economic system, but all systems.
+- Such an expression that advances _everything_ as one is made possible through the nature of convergence. (please read to understand why).

 Towards convergence, the most powerful story (unity), most powerful instruments (economic, governance, legal, communication, etc.), and most powerful technology (superintelligence) will increasingly emerge as a single expression.
 It will be impossible to distinguish which part of the expression is which.
 And importantly, the whole will be far more than the sum of its parts.